 Template for the submission of proposals for agenda items

-Subject: Developing technical conditions and regulatory provisions and associated conditions that allow for the operation of earth stations on aircraft communicating with geostationary space stations in the FSS in the frequency band 12.75-13.25 GHz (Earth-to-space)
+Subject: Developing technical conditions and regulatory provisions and associated conditions that allow for the operation of earth stations on aircraft and vessels communicating with geostationary space stations in the FSS in the frequency bands 10.7-10.95 GHz (space-to-Earth), 11.2-11.45 GHz (space-to-Earth), and 12.75-13.25 GHz (Earth-to-space)

 Origin: United States of America

-Proposal: To consider the use of the frequency band 12.75-13.25 GHz (Earth-to-space) by earth stations on aircraft communicating with geostationary space stations in the fixed-satellite service in accordance with Resolution [USA/10/FSS 12.75-13.25 GHZ] (WRC-19).
+Proposal: To consider the use of the frequency bands 10.7-10.95 GHz (space-to-Earth), 11.2-11.45 GHz (space-to-Earth), and 12.75-13.25 GHz (Earth-to-space) by earth stations on aircraft and vessels communicating with geostationary space stations in the fixed-satellite service in accordance with Resolution [USA/10/FSS 12.75-13.25 GHZ] (WRC-19).

-Background/reason: According to the provisions of the Radio Regulations, FSS satellite networks operating in the 12.75-13.25 GHz frequency band can only provide services to earth stations on aircraft under No. 4.4.
+Background/reason: According to the provisions of the Radio Regulations, FSS satellite networks operating in the 12.75-13.25 GHz frequency band can only provide services to earth stations on aircraft and vessels under No. 4.4.
 This provision requires the associated transmissions not to cause harmful interference to, and not to claim protection from harmful interference caused by, a station operating according to primary or secondary frequency allocations.
-Previous WRCs have adopted provisions to allow earth stations on aircraft to communicate with GSO space stations in the FSS in certain FSS frequency allocations provided they meet the technical requirements of fixed-satellite earth stations and other associated provisions.
+Previous WRCs have adopted provisions to allow earth stations on aircraft and vessels to communicate with GSO space stations in the FSS in certain FSS frequency allocations provided they meet the technical requirements of fixed-satellite earth stations and other associated provisions.

-It may therefore be feasible to allow earth stations on aircraft to communicate with geostationary space stations in the FSS operating in the frequency band 12.75-13.25 GHz (Earth-to-space), which would allow the provision of such services with additional regulatory certainty.
+It may therefore be feasible to allow earth stations on aircraft and vessels to communicate with geostationary space stations in the FSS operating in the frequency bands 10.7-10.95 GHz (space-to-Earth), 11.2-11.45 GHz (space-to-Earth), and 12.75-13.25 GHz (Earth-to-space), which would allow the provision of such services with additional regulatory certainty.

 This additional use will not impact the Appendix 30B allotments/assignments.
 The earth stations on aircraft, similar to any other earth station operating in Appendix 30B frequency assignments, are to be operated within the service area and with the characteristics notified for earth stations of the GSO FSS system (i.e. within the interference envelope established for earth stations of the GSO FSS system).
 Such operation therefore should not cause interference to other allotments/assignments of Appendix 30B.